Jespy616/The-Last-Game/DOCKER_README.md

 ## **Conclusion**
 Following these steps will ensure a smooth Docker setup for our project.
-If you run into any issues, feel free to ask for help in the team chat. 🚀
+If you run into any issues, feel free to ask Team NaN for help. 🚀